mlagally/W3C-Work/Core TD profile for HTTP-REST.md

  writable | js_boolean | If this key is not present, the default value is false unit | js_string | measurement unit of the property, such as C/F/K for temperatures, dB, lux, ...

+> Note: *unit* could be used for more than numeric type,e.g. a string value with binary or hex data ("0xCAFEBABE", "0b01000010"), where the unit is  "hex" or "binary", to indicate how the value should be interpreted.

-The following fields may be included for properties of the type number and integer:
+The following fields MAY be included for properties of the type number and integer:

 key     |  type         | constraints
 ----------|---------------|------
 minimum | js_number | minimum <= maximum
 maximum | js_number | minimum <= maximum

+These fields MAY be used together or only one of them MAY be contained.

 The following fields that are defined in the DataSchema MUST NOT be included in an interface description conforming to the core profile: